 Of course, even those specific to Evangelicalism come in different forms.
 For some, there’s a story of flight from churchly abuse and control.
 Others share their experiences in “purity culture” with its repressive and distorted teaching on sexuality and personhood.
 Still others give us insight into communities of scared, intellectual obscurantists set to repress all questions and intellectual honesty.
 A lot of it is really sad, heartbreaking stuff, for a number of reasons.

-I think the thing that weighs on me, in particular, is that most of this doesn’t reflect the majority of my own very positive experience being raised in Evangelicalism.
+I think the thing that weighs on me, though, is that most of this doesn’t reflect the majority of my own very positive experience being raised in Evangelicalism.
 In other words, I’m saddened because I know it doesn’t have to be that way–I’ve seen it myself.

 I don’t think I was taught anything super weird or repressive about sex.
 I mean, I was in the kind of junior high youth group that made goofy videos with Barbie and Ken dolls to lighten the mood, while they encouraged hormonal 13-year-olds to pursue Jesus’ vision for sexuality without shame or fear.
 There was definitely A LOT of grace.
 And while I recently have gravitated towards the Reformed tradition, partially for it’s unabashed enthusiasm for cultivating the intellectual life, I’m not sure I ever felt mentally stifled in the churches I grew up in.

 I’ve seen and been a part of really great, faithful, welcoming Evangelical churches.
 They’ve provided resources and teaching for cultivating healthy, biblical sexuality.
 They’ve cared about the outsider.
 They’ve ministered to the poor.
+They’ve funded overseas missions, built orphanages, and schools.
 They’ve created spaces for people with questions.
 They’ve pointed us towards God and our neighbor with humility and passion.
 In other words, I’ve grown up in a sort of gentle Evangelicalism that I don’t recognize as the background to these stories of broken faith, or betrayed trust.

 So, once again, I know it doesn’t have to be that way.